Edward Terry (author)

-Edward Terry (1590–1660) was an English chaplain at the English embassy to the Great Mogul and an author who wrote about the Mogul empire and South Asian cuisine.
+Edward Terry (1590–1660) was an English chaplain at the English embassy to the Mughal Court and an author who wrote about the Mogul empire and South Asian cuisine, with his works being heavily influenced by his religious beliefs and attitudes.

 History

 In 1616, the British East India Company appointed Terry as one of its fleet chaplains for a trip to India.
+This was eighteen months after he received his Masters of Arts from Christ Church College.
 While en route in the Indian Ocean, the fleet engaged and destroyed a Portuguese carrack.
 Terry later described this battle in his work, A Voyage to East-India.

 When Terry arrived in India, Sir Thomas Roe, the English ambassador, asked Terry to become the new chaplain for the English embassy.
 Terry's predecessor had just recently died.
-Terry spent the next two and half years with Row as they followed the Mogul court around what is today Gujarat, India and Bihar, India.
+Terry spent the next two and half years with Roe as they followed the Mogul court of Jahangir around what is today Gujarat, India and Bihar, India.

 After returning to England, Terry served as rector of the Church at Great Greenford, in Middlesex, England until his death in 1660.